The Dental Health Program provides public dental care to eligible Victorians.

 - You may also visit Dental health services Victoria if you require any further information.

-- The health and wellbeing of patients remains our highest priority and non-urgent dental services will recommence as soon as possible.
+- The health and wellbeing of patients remains our highest priority as we recommence these public dental services.

-- During this period, we urge everyone to maintain their oral health by eating well, drinking tap water, and brushing twice a day with a fluoride toothpaste.
+- We continue to urge everyone to maintain their oral health by eating well, drinking tap water, and brushing twice a day with a fluoride toothpaste.

 - If you have any concerns regarding coronavirus (COVID-19) you can call the Coronavirus Hotline on 1800 675 398 or visit Coronavirus disease (COVID-19) on the Department of Health and Human Services website.